-This type of strategic alliance works on the principle of high interaction and high conflicts.
-Companies which are direct competitors of each other come together to form a competitive strategic alliance.
+This type of strategic alliances works on the principle of high interaction and high conflicts.
+Companies which are direct competitors of each other come together to form a competitive strategic alliances.

 Being direct competitors to each other, and because of the high interaction, there is a high risk of conflicts between the companies involved.

 This type of strategic alliances takes place between the companies dealing in the same industry but in different countries.
 Usually, companies get in a competitive alliance with the local companies to establish their business in a new country.

 This type of strategic alliances results in low interaction and high conflicts.
 This type of strategic alliances is common between two companies from two completely industries.

 Precompetitive alliance takes place when two companies work together to develop a new product or to develop new technology.